-Veronique Dermauw is leading the Unit of Zoonoses at the Department of Biomedical Sciences of the Institute of Tropical Medicine.
+Veronique Dermauw is a senior scientific fellow at the Unit of Helminthology at the Department of Biomedical Sciences of the Institute of Tropical Medicine.
 Her work focusses on zoonotic helminth and foodborne infections of veterinary and public health importance (e.g., taeniasis/cysticercosis, echinococcosis).

 She's ITM coordinator for the capacity strengthening DGD-ITM 2022-2026 South Africa programme (DVTD component), as well as topic coordinator in the Vietnam, Ethiopia, and DR Congo programmes.
 She is lead project writer, and copromotor of the VLIR-UOS 'EmFaVie' and FWO-NAFOSTED 'FasciCoM' projects.